-The system includes various intelligent tools such as HyperArc™ radiosurgery and RapidArc® radiotherapy.
-This allows for an advance in the treatment option for cancer patients.
+The system includes various intelligent tools, such as HyperArc radiosurgery and RapidArc radiotherapy, allowing an advanced treatment option for cancer patients.

-HyperArc™ high-definition radiation therapy is an advanced solution for intracranial stereotactic radiosurgery (SRS).
-It is utilised by Varian’s TrueBeam and Eclipse™ platforms.
+HyperArc high-definition radiation therapy is an advanced solution for intracranial stereotactic radiosurgery (SRS).
+It is utilised by Varian’s TrueBeam and Eclipse platforms.
 It delivers the treatment with a single click of the panel and has pre-defined imaging waypoints for complex treatment.

-RapidArc, also known as the Volumetric Arc Therapy (VMAT) radiotherapy technology, delivers 3D dose distributed to an entire tumour.
-It has high precision of less than two minutes.
+RapidArc, also known as the Volumetric Arc Therapy (VMAT) radiotherapy technology, delivers a 3D dose distributed to an entire tumour.
+It has a high precision of less than two minutes.
 It uses 360° rotational gantry in single or multiple arcs for treatment delivery.

 The device also uses the iterative CBCT (iCBCT) technology, an improved form of the CBCT technology.
 It combines Acuros Computed Tomography Scatter (CTS), reduces scatter contribution and improves image quality.

-The technology improves the visualisation of soft tissue of the pelvis, head, and neck.
-The device also integrates the ARIA® oncology information system and the Eclipse™ treatment planning system.
+The technology improves the visualisation of soft tissue of the pelvis, head and neck.
+The device also integrates the ARIA oncology information system and the Eclipse™ treatment planning system.
 This helps clinicians simplify and manage treatment planning.

 The TrueBeam radiotherapy system helps patients to heal in fewer sessions, such as one to five for a patient, compared to 20 to 40 sessions of conventional radiation therapy (dependent upon the type of tumour).
 Shorter sessions lower the risk of side effects in patients.